 We observed that shoots with and without Smithora have different microbial communities in the field.
 This result was unexpected, because we sampled Smithora-free areas of eelgrass shoots.
 The presence of Smithora is correlated with a unique seagrass microbial community.
 This could be due to a change in shoot phenolics following colonization (Harder 2008, Silva 2013, Holstrom et al. 2002).
-This has been observed in these studies….
-This might merit a little more discussion – was this a surprise, or is there any precedent for this in the litarture?The distinct microbial communities on shoots without Smithora did not prevent Smithora from colonizing shoots transplanted into a high Smithora area.
-Bacterial communities changed following Smithora colonization, suggesting that algal colonization could be influencing bacterial community differences Shoot-level microbial communities appeared to be unaffected by shoot location.
+Past studies have found that secondary metabolites produced by seagrasses deter the attachment of fouling organisms and the differences we observed between shoots with and without Smithora could be due to an underlying difference in phenolic content between the edge and interior that allows Smithora to only colonize edge shoots (de Nys and Steinberg 1999; Butman 1987; Davis and Targett 1989).
+However, the distinct microbial communities on shoots without Smithora did not prevent Smithora from colonizing shoots transplanted once moved to a high Smithora area.
+Control shoots were uprooted and replanted in the interior.
+Uprooting likely lowered shoot health and phenolic content but no Smithora colonization occurred in the interior.
+It is therefore unlikely that Smithora colonization at the edge is due to lower seagrass metabolite defenses.
+The initial differences in bacterial assemblages detected between edge and interior shoots is most likely due to the presence of Smithora itself rather than small scale changes in phenolic content.

+Shoot-level microbial communities appeared to be unaffected by shoot location.
 We did not observe any effect of location on shoot microbial community following transplant.
-This is consistent with observations that microbial communities do not vary between the edge and interior of a meadow (Ettiner et al. 2017).
-All microbial communities on uprooted shoots changed following transplant and this could be due to a change in shoot health due following uprooting.
-Zostera marina can maintain its microbial community, possibly minimzing the extent to which this community is influenced by environment (Meja et al. 2016).
+Edge shoots that had Smithora had similar microbial communities to shoots with Smithora in the interior.
+Our result is consistent with observations that microbial communities do not vary between the edge and interior of a meadow (Ettiner et al. 2017).
+All microbial communities on uprooted shoots changed following transplant and this could be due to a change in shoot health following uprooting.
+The blade level microbial community of Zostera has been show to vary along an environmental gradient (Meja et al. 2016).
+We assumed that the small spatial scale of our study removed the possibility of environmental variation causing the blade level microbial differences between edge and interior shoots.
+We believe that the microbial changes we observed were a reflection of the physiological responses of Zostera to algal colonization and uprooting .

 In general we found that Smithora biomass and Zostera biomass and density differed between edge and interior sites.
 It is unclear why there is consistently more Smithora biomass at the edge of the meadow.
-The adult sexual stage of Smithora is unknown and it could be that the diploid stage of Smithora is a conchocelis phase that grows outside the seagrass meadow in shell fragments (Harlin,Hawkes).
+The adult sexual stage of Smithora is unknown and it could be that the diploid stage of Smithora is a conchocelis phase that grows outside the seagrass meadow in shell fragments (Harlin 1973; Hawkes 1988).
 This could explain why there is higher Smithora biomass at edge areas facing the rocky intertidal and why we see high abundances of Smithora on Phyllospadix spp. in the intertidal.
 It could be that the dispersal distance of Smithora propagules is quite small and so it settles relatively quickly into the seagrass meadow.
 We could be observing dispersal limitation of Smithora as its spores are released from the intertidal and then trapped at the meadow edge without dispersing farther into the meadow.